 And in time (there’s no other way-you’ll probably need a good amount of it), you’ll notice that God’s sustaining love and guiding hand (which you couldn’t even see through your tears) has begun to grow your faith and increase your trust in him.
 Prayers and tears are the common lot of God’s people, but so are recovery, restoration, and joy.

 Just remember, get it fixed in your mind now: each phase takes time.
 You can’t rush things.
 Don’t despair if you feel stuck.
 Keep praying, don’t give up, and get involved with other things.
-Find some service project, learn a new skill, or, if you need to, focus on going to the gym and getting healthy.
-We’re designed to heal over time, so wait on God and keep on waiting.
+Find some service project, or learn a new skill.
+If you need to, you can also focus on going to the gym and getting healthy.
+If going to the gym sounds like it’s too much, you can simply start by running or even walking more.
+Physical activity can help produce endorphins in the brain which can help with your healing process.
+And while you’re at it, you can read online about different fitness trackers and their features (on https://mobilemob.com.au/blogs/news/fitbit-luxe-specifications or similar webpages), and select one that can help you monitor your fitness progress and keep you motivated.
+You must remember we’re designed to heal over time, so believe God and keep on waiting.
 Pray and wait.

 What you’ll learn through your heartbreak is that God will never let you down.
 You may or may not “sense his presence,” but this has never been a reliable guide to God’s reality or a foundation for faith.
 Feelings will be intense at times, but they aren’t the instruments that will guide you home.